ctcl-bregis/micron-csv2spd/README.md

 - Repair of corrupted SPD data
 - Hardware experimentation
 - Education

+## Use
+micron-csv2spd is a command-line utility, it is used like this:
+`python3 csv2spd.py <input file> <output file> <memory type>`

+The memory type field is not case sensitive.

+Examples:

+- `python3 csv2spd.py SPDDetails.csv output.bin ddr4`
+- `python3 csv2spd.py SPDDetails.csv output.bin DDR3`

+## Requirements
+This utility has been developed on a Linux environment (Debian 11/Linux Mint 21.1, x86-64).

+Built-in packages used: csv, sys, itertools

+It should run as intended on Windows, Mac, FreeBSD operating systems though untested on such platforms.

 ## Licensing and Legal Info
 This software is licensed under the Creative Commons Zero 1.0 Universal license.